Sharing your Christian faith: Four scenarios

 Afterword

-Sharing our faith in Jesus Christ can be a deeply personal and meaningful experience.
-Here are some key things to keep in mind:
+Sharing our faith in Jesus Christ can be a deeply personal experience.
+Here are some pointers to keep in mind:

 Remember that it is the work of the Holy Spirit to open hearts and minds to faith.
-Your role is to faithfully share your beliefs and experiences, trusting that God will work in the lives of those you encounter.
+Your role is to share your beliefs and experiences.
+Trust that God will work in the lives of people you encounter.

 Related pages